syre-data/docs/source/get_started/local_project-basic.rst

 Setting Up Your Project Tree
 ****************************

 Local projects use your file system as a database.
 We will begin by making a folder for the project.
-Let's call it ``silent_fireworks``.
+Let's call it ``fireworks``.
 One of the main philosphies behind Thot is that data and analysis should be separate.
 Let's reflect this in our project by creating a ``data`` folder and a ``analysis`` folder.

 We will build our project tree in two ways.
 First, we'll create the tree for Recipe A by hand, to get a sense of how Thot uses our folders as a database.
 And second, we will use Thot's Utilities package to build the tree for Recipe B, automating the process.